seung-lab/zfpc/README.md

 # per a channel.
 Therefore, we set correlated_dims as
 # [True,True,False,False] as the z and channel dimensions
 # do not smoothly vary to obtain optimal compression.
+#
+# tolerance, rate, and precision are supported modes.
+# By default, lossless compression is used.
 correlated_dims = [True, True, False, False]
 binary = zfpc.compress(
 	vector_field,